Intro to Uncommon

 To comply with my non-disclosure agreement, I have omitted and obfuscated confidential information in this case study.
 The information in this case study is my own and does not necessarily reflect the views of Uncommon.

-The tracking process and communication outreach are also strenuous.
-Most recruiters are responsible for more than ten requisitions on any given day, that is hundreds of applications to sort through per requisition.
+For passive candidates, the tracking process and communication outreach are time-consuming.
+Most recruiters are responsible for more than ten requisitions on any given day, that is hundreds of applications per requisition.

-We shipped in February of 2018 to much press attention, received $18 million in Series A funding (funded by Spark Capital, Zeev Ventures, and Canaan Partners), received hundreds of users, and partnered with companies such as Lyft, Aflac, Etsy, and others, appeared on multiple podcasts, and our customers showered us with compliments and endearing testimonials.
+We shipped in February of 2018 to much press attention, received $18 million in Series A funding (funded by Spark Capital, Zeev Ventures, and Canaan Partners), partnered with companies such as Lyft, Aflac, Etsy, and others, appeared on multiple podcasts, and our customers showered us with compliments and endearing testimonials.

 © 2021 Van Wang • All rights reserved.